RAJNEESHMIST/Bitly-Clone/README.md

-# Bityly - URL Shortener Clone
+# SnapLink - URL Shortener

 A responsive, full-stack URL shortener application built with React and Node.js, inspired by Bitly.